jupyterhub/nbgitpuller/docs/faq.md

    requests / profile options.
 Do we shut that existing one down?
 Just error?
 Do nothing?
 Many valid options, but takes a bunch of work.

-So while this workflow _is_ possible, it would most likely require work in JupyterHub to make it possible, rather than in nbgitpuller
+So while this workflow _is_ possible, it would most likely be done at the JupyterHub level to make it possible, rather than in nbgitpuller